searxng/searx-instances/README.md

 * [Create an issue](https://github.com/searxng/searx-instances/issues/new/choose) to add / remove / edit a SearXNG instance on https://searx.space/
 * If you add a new instance, allow the IPs of ```check.searx.space``` to access your instance.
 It will checks your instance periodically ([source code](https://github.com/searxng/searx-space)).
 The results are displayed on https://searx.space/
-* Wait for a reviewer to actually change [searxstats/instances.yml](https://github.com/searxng/searx-instances/blob/master/searxinstances/instances.yml)
+* Wait for a reviewer to add your instance to [instances.yml](https://github.com/searxng/searx-instances/blob/master/searxinstances/instances.yml)

+---

 ## For reviewers